TDS Investors Have Opportunity to Lead Telephone and Data Systems, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 5, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Telephone and Data Systems, Inc. ("TDS" or the "Company") (NYSE: TDS).
+BENSALEM, Pa., June 8, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Telephone and Data Systems, Inc. ("TDS" or the "Company") (NYSE: TDS).

 Class Period: May 6, 2022 – November 3, 2022